ARRIVALS

 Those of us from the interior had grown up stifled by our families, even more so by all the rigid folkways that seemed to percolate up with the groundwater.
 Even in Madison, the city with the first so-called hippie mayor” Paul Soglin, the thin shields of our hippie culture offered only minimal protection from a numbing sense of pending doom, of assimilation into a life we wanted no part of.

 My inner soundtrack was filled with songs of travel.
 Joni Mitchell’s 1976 album Hejira, named for the Arabic word for “journey” seemed to offer a roadmap to elsewhere.
-I felt an almost biological urge for going, much like the title to one of Mitchell’s earlier songs.
 I was much like thousands of other young people, compelled to leave their homes in communities large and small, to find a different world where new ideas washed up on unfamiliar shores.
 By the mid-1970s, California seemed like a worn-out utopia, but the Pacific Northwest had all the alluring mystery of a newly discovered planet.

 When the time to leave finally came, I prepared to hit the road with my backpack, guitar and hopefully a companion.
 I had been chatting up my friends, trying to muster up a fellow traveler.
 But once it was time to go, all my hitchhiking pals wimped out.
-They were probably rattled by the grim number of abductions in the news, stories of people snatched from the highway only to have their remains found later on some forsaken side road.
+They were probably rattled by the grim reports of the abductions of hitchhikers snatched from the highway only to have their remains found later on some forsaken side road.
 Buoyed by a naive sense of immortality, I set off alone.

 My last ride ended in downtown Olympia, where I tumbled onto the sidewalk, my eyes filled with anticipation.
 I looked up and down at what turned out to be Fourth Avenue, searching for any sign of the promised land: worker collectives, housing co-ops, or any other hallmark of left coast civilization.
-Instead, I saw logging trucks rolling down the street, groaning under their loads of giant trees that were bigger across than VW bugs.
-Sea gulls circled above me in a piercing blue sky, squealing over whatever scraps of food they spied below on the sidewalk.
+Instead, I saw logging trucks rolling down the street with loads of giant trees that were bigger across than VW bugs.
 I breathed in deeply, finding the air filled with strange new smells—scents that I later came to know as the confluence of the Salish Sea’s saltwater and the failed septic stench of Capitol Lake—the Deschutes River that never should have been dammed.
 I wasn’t in Kansas anymore.

 Honey, they’re closed!I turned to see a red-haired woman in a light blue bandmaster’s jacket with a sparkly purse slung across her shoulder jaywalking across the street toward me.
 If you’re hungry, come with me and I’ll buy you a sandwich down at the Spar.”

-My rescuer was the one and only Laura May Abraham, owner of the Rainbow Grocery across Fourth Avenue.
+My rescuer was the one and only Laura May Abraham, owner of the Rainbow Grocery on the other side of the street.
 Unknowingly, I had the good fortune to meet one of the pivotal figures in downtown Olympia.
 Laura was what my grandfather from Milwaukee would have called a “natural-born ward boss,” except for hippies, not voters.
 Grabbing my arm, she steered me down Fourth Avenue to the Spar.

 Once there, Laura introduced me to everybody, including world-famous Shirley, the Spar waitress.
 I left my backpack and guitar in a corner and settled into a two-seater booth with Laura.
 For the next hour, she leaned back over her seat like a cabbie to chat up everyone who was coming and going.
 Clearly, everyone knew Laura May.